tcarwash/home-assistant_noaa-space-weather/README.md

 - Image entities for static SWPC products
 - Animation/image entities for SUVI, LASCO, Geospace, Ovation aurora, and more
 - UI-only setup with an option to keep legacy entity IDs
-- Smart prefetch and caching to speed up animations

 ### Platforms